 The More You Suffer was recorded again at Studio Underground.
 It was released in April of 2003.
 The band also played at March Metal Meltdown in the USA and was billed alongside Halford, Immortal and others as part of the Metal Gods package in 2003.
 The band was forced to cancel a European tour with Misery Index in the spring of 2004, "Due to reasons beyond our control..."
 The band announced the release of a DVD called Destroy Live instead.
 Aren't You Dead Yet? was issued in August, 2004.

 Singer Kjellgren quit the band in order to concentrate on his studio work.
 His replacement was Jens C. Mortensen formerly of Slapdash, Leech and Revolver.
 Candlelight Records signed Carnal Forge in late 2006.
 Testify For My Victims, the working title for the band's sixth album, was to be mixed at Black Lounge Studios in early February, 2007 with an expected May release date.
-Former guitarist Jari Kuusisto had a new band in 2008, called Sour System.
-The guitarist and dinger Mortensen left early in the year.
+Former guitarist Jari Kuusisto had a new band in 2008 called Sour System.
+The guitarist and singer Mortensen left early in the year.
 Construcdead’s Peter Tuthill joined the act.
 Carnal Forge replaced drummer Stefan Westerberg with Chris Barkensjö of Construcdead (ex-Grave).
 Westerberg would focus on Headstone and Steel Attack.
 Former Carnal Forge singer Jens C. Mortensen joined the Swedish thrash metal act One Hour Hell as the band's new bassist.

 CARNAL FORGE - FIREDEMON - CENTURY MEDIA